 In addition, Colbaugh offers natural turquoise stabilized blocks, which start with high-grade small turquoise nuggets and do not contain any dyes.
 They also create compressed stabilized blocks of natural turquoise nuggets infused with bronze or zinc that offer a unique look with tendrils of bright shiny metal, simulating natural turquoise with golden matrix inclusions from the Hachita mine in New Mexico.
 These are popular for cabochons and knife handles.

-Hachita turquoise was mined at several mines including the Azure, Cameo, Galilee and Aztec claims, about six miles west of the town of Old Hachita in Grant County, at the foothills of the Little Hatchet Mountains.
+Hachita turquoise was mined at several mines, including the Azure, Cameo, Galilee and Aztec claims, about six miles west of the town of Old Hachita in Grant County, at the foothills of the Little Hatchet Mountains.
 The name “Hachita” means “little hatchet” in Spanish.
 The mines were worked by Native Americans.
 In the 1880’s prospectors also discovered gold, silver and copper.
-The pure blue turquoise color and spiderweb material is hard to find; today mostly light greenish to dark brownish-blue material is found.
+The pure blue turquoise color and spiderweb material is hard to find; today, mostly light greenish to dark brownish-blue material is found.
 The town of Cerrillos (Little Hills) is situated 15 miles south of Santa Fe, New Mexico, at an elevation of 5,688 feet.
 The low, arid hills around Cerrillos are formed from ancient volcanoes and have a distinctive cone shape.
-The Cerrillos Mining District was known since 700 A.D. when the early Pueblo people mined and traded turquoise.
+The Cerrillos Mining District has been known since 700 A.D., when the early Pueblo people mined and traded turquoise.
 By the 20th century, most of the turquoise lodes were cleaned out.
-Today only a handful of private claims remain.
+Today, only a handful of private claims remain.

 Whitewater turquoise is mined in the State of Sonora, just south of the Arizona/Mexico border.
 The Campitos Mountains mining area includes the Campitos, Sonoran Gold, Sierra Bella and the White Water mines.
 The Whitewater turquoise is famous for its pastel blue color often blanketed with loads of small pyrite crystals.
 Beads cut from the whitewater turquoise are often treated with the Zachery enhancement method.